 What are you waiting for?
 Start planning your Camino de Santiago trip!

 HOW TO BOOK

 Booking a Camino de Santiago trip with CaminoWays.com is simple and easy and now with our new tailor-made booking system, you can customise your perfect Camino directly on our website.
 Do you need some help booking?
 No problem, our travel specialists are always delighted to help over the phone or via email!

 This is how we recommend you plan your trip, step by step:

-1. Request a proposal
+1. Create Your Itinerary or Request a Proposal

 Dates for our self-guided tours are completely flexible (Camino guided tours depart on specific dates).
 The quote will give you a detailed account of the route, days and cost.
 Based on those details, the Customer Care team will prepare an itinerary proposal for you.